DDD Entities: A Comprehensive Guide for Beginners

 Creating Domain-Driven Design Entities

 Defining DDD entities involves a thoughtful process.
 Start by identifying the entities in the domain, focusing on their unique characteristics and the role they play in business processes.
-Consider the relationships between entities, ensuring a clear and cohesive representation of the domain.
+Consider the relationships among entities to ensure a clear, cohesive representation of the domain.
 Examples of well-defined DDD entities include customer, order, or invoice in various business applications.

-Let’s consider an example of DDD entities in the context of an e-commerce application.
+Let’s consider an example of DDD entities in an e-commerce application.
 In this scenario, we’ll focus on two primary entities: Product and Order.

 Product Entity: